Sound1ab/romannumeralconverter/README.md

 ##### Error Handling #####

 Appropriate handling of the input has been setup in order to eliminate any type errors that could arise if it feeds any non numeric numbers into the converter.
-The converter will only accept a maximum of 4 digits as dashed symbols are not permitted.
+The converter will only accept a maximum value of 5000 as dashed symbols are not permitted.
 An error boundary has also been setup to catch any additional errors.

 ##### Tests #####